appleseedlab/icse25/README.md

 - "Time taken to find" - the time taken by the fuzzer to find the crash
 - "Reproducer available" - whether a reproducer was available for the crash
 - "Reproducer type" - the type of reproducer available for the crash (Can be either a C reproducer or Syz reproducer, a syzkaller reproducer program)
-- "Reproducer crashed on GUILD config" - whether the reproducer crashed on the kernel build with repaired configuration file
+- "Reproducer crashed on repaired config" - whether the reproducer crashed on the kernel build with repaired configuration file
 - "Reproducer crashed on Syzkaller config" - whether the reproducer crashed on the kernel build with the original syzkaller configuration file
 - "Previously unreported" - whether the crash was previously unreported at the time of the experiment
 - "Reported" - whether the crash was reported to the Linux kernel maintainers by us